Straight8ths/Sebastian-Bradford-Portfolio/design-portfolio/ios-case-studies/air-quality-icon.md

 ## Observation

-The icon used to represent the Air Quality Index (AQI) appears in multiple states across iOS, and one of these states is only used once.
+The icon used to represent the Air Quality Index (AQI) appears in two different states across iOS, and for one of these states, I could only find one instance of use.

 ## Icon Versions